etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ### Create a New Search and Search Parameter

 Next, we will define a search method to be used when we want to consume the products.
-To create this new filter/search method, in the Repository tab of the `M_Product` table, create a new record with the  method name `getFilteredProducts` and the hql query filter
+To create this new filter/search method, in the Repository tab of the `M_Product` table, create a new record with the method name `getFilteredProducts` and the hql query filter.

 ```
 SELECT e FROM Product e WHERE (e.active = true) AND (lower(e.name) LIKE lower('%' || :name || '%') OR lower(e.uPCEAN) LIKE lower('%' || :name || '%')) order by e.updated desc
 ```
 This query filters active products by name or bar code.

-As we can see in the query it receives the`:name` parameter of String type that we define in the `Search Parameter` tab.
+As we can see in the query, it receives the`:name` parameter of String type that we define in the `Search Parameter` tab.

 <figure markdown="span">
     ![search-parameters.png](../../../assets/developer-guide/etendo-mobile/tutorials/create-new-subapplication/search-parameters.png)
     <figcaption>Search and Search Parameter creation example</figcaption>
 </figure>

 ### Restart the Etendo RX Service

 Restart the Das RX service to recognize the projections and mappings.

 ```bash title="Terminal"
 ./gradlew rx.das.restart